DIY Overland Trailer Build – 5th Gen 4Runner (Pt. 3)

 I eventually added a custom tarp from Tarps Now.
 While my Elements fridge is capable of handling, well, the elements, and anything I put in the cargo area of the trailer will be inside a storage container or protective case, I still wanted to provide a bit of protection from dust, sunlight, and moisture.

-The tarp I chose is 22 oz. vinyl coated PVC with grommets spaced at 6” intervals along the edge of the tarp.
+The tarp I chose is 22 oz. vinyl-coated PVC with grommets spaced at 6” intervals along the edge of the tarp.
 The tarp is 6’2” long and 4’8” wide, which has worked very well for the size of my trailer.

-Tarps Now did a great job on the tarp and I would recommend them for your application if you decide to utilize a tarp.
+Tarps Now did a great job on the tarp, and I would recommend them for your application if you decide to utilize a tarp.

 Storage Container

-The storage container that I purchased is a great case and I recommend giving it a shot!
+The storage container that I purchased is a great case, and I recommend giving it a shot!

 Stabilizer Jacks

-Now, I can use the front stabilizer jacks to lift / lower the pintle hitch onto my car…much easier and safer.
+Now, I can use the front stabilizer jacks to lift/lower the pintle hitch onto my car…much easier and safer.

 Tires

 The person who owned this trailer before me had actually upgraded the tires to a 245/75R16LT tire from Boristar.
-I don’t know much about Boristar, but the tires have held up great and provide great traction off road.
+I don’t know much about Boristar, but the tires have held up great and provide great traction off-road.

-These tires probably aren’t the ones I would have selected, but since they are in good shape I won’t upgrade them anytime soon.
+These tires probably aren’t the ones I would have selected, but since they are in good shape, I won’t upgrade them anytime soon.

 It is important to note that good traction tires on the trailer are super important for an overland trailer!
 Some people have the misconception that you are just pulling the trailer, so why does the tread matter much?

-Having beefy, good traction tires allows the trailer to stay put, and follow your vehicle safely.
+Having beefy, good traction tires allows the trailer to stay put and follow your vehicle safely.

 Final Thoughts

-I truly believe that building a DIY overlanding trailer is a good option if you are in the market for purchasing an off road overland setup.
+I truly believe that building a DIY overlanding trailer is a good option if you are in the market for purchasing an off-road overland setup.

-You will save a ton of money, learn a lot of neat skills along the way, and you’ll have a custom built setup at the end of your journey.
+You will save a ton of money, learn a lot of neat skills along the way, and you’ll have a custom-built setup at the end of your journey.

 I recently purchased a travel trailer, so in my final article covering a DIY overlanding trailer, I will discuss how my overlanding trailer compares to a travel trailer and traditional tent camping.
-In addition, I’ll discuss some things I might have done differently and equipment that I plan to install in the future.
+In addition, I’ll discuss some things I might have done differently and the equipment that I plan to install in the future.

 Stay tuned until Article 4!